RsMarquez/my-pwp-rosa/README.md

 # my-pwp-rosa
-My pwp will be a website about the family food truck called "Meet the ball abq"
+My pwp will be a website about my family food truck called "Meet the ball abq" that will include a menu.